 As soon as the Referee indicates that a penalty kick has been awarded, the AR is to move to a position on the goal line where it intersects with the penalty area line.
 He should position himself so that he is able to judge whether the ball goes over the goal line.
-This is his SOLE responsibility at the taking of a penalty kick.
+If the referee asked the AR to assist in determining if the goalkeeper encroached in a meaningful way before the kick was taken, the AR should give the signal of the flag held horizontally across the lower body or whatever signal was agreed upon in the pre-game instructions.
 If a goal is scored, he will immediately sprint back to, and up, the touchline and assume the kick off position.
 If the ball remains in play, he will return to the touchline as fast as possible to assume the on side/offside line position.
 If a goal kick or corner kick results, he will assume the relative positions as previously discussed.